kranthivp/Server_Log_File/README.md

        !npm install -g localtunnel

-Step 15:- sql queries are run on the database and output is shown in streamlit
+Step 15:- sql queries are executed on the database and output is shown in streamlit